chirag9127/prompt_injection_benchmarks/README.md

 | F1 Score | 56.94% |
 | Avg Detection Time | 0.099s |

-Confusion Matrix:
-- True Positives: 82
-- False Positives: 3
-- True Negatives: 340
-- False Negatives: 121

-These results suggest that LLM Guard has high precision but lower recall, meaning it rarely raises false alarms but misses some injection attempts.
+These results suggest that LLM Guard has high precision but lower recall.
 The detection speed is quite fast at under 0.1 seconds per prompt.

 ## Installation